-Besides the existing features, Avocado is able to set an overall limit, so that it matches the storage limitations of users (and CI systems).
+Besides the existing features, Avocado is able to set an overall limit, so that it matches the storage limitations locally or on CI systems.

-For instance it may be the case that a GitLab cache limit is 4 GiB, in that case we can sort by last access, and remove all that exceeds 4 GiB (that is, keep the last accessed 4 GiB worth of cached files).
-You can run the following command:
+For instance it may be the case that a GitLab cache limit is 4 GiB, in that case Avocado can sort assets by last access, and remove all that exceeds 4 GiB (that is, keep the last accessed 4 GiB worth of cached files).
+Use the --by-overall-limit option specifying the size limit: